 by you as a result of attending the College.

-- Promise to pay.
-By registering for classes or authorizing charges to be added to your account, you
+- Promise to pay – By registering for classes or authorizing charges to be added to

-- Student Account and Billing Statement.
-It is the student’s responsibility to view the bill online.
-Student account activity
+- Student Account and Billing Statement – It is the student’s responsibility to view their bill online.
+Student Account activity

 is available electronically via the student portal.
 In addition, the College may send